dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-28-New-system-to-evaluate-science-in-Colombia.md

 	<img src="/images/Colciencias/petition.jpg">
 </figure>

 Now I have to find the time to to make thousand clicks to convert the PDF with the results in something readable by a computer.
-I try before converting the PDF to text, but the result is a crazy mess.
+I try before converting the PDF to text, but the result was a crazy mess.

 I will appreciate any comment.